 To compete and win at an elite level.
 It’s every athlete’s dream.
 So many strive for it, but only a select few ever achieve it.
 So when the opportunity to compete in an elite international event presented itself to the Navy Rowing team, they definitely wanted to make the most of it.
 After all, who knows if such a chance will ever come along again?

-The Navy Rowing team found itself in exactly this position last summer.
+The team found itself in exactly this position last summer.
 Earlier in the year, it was selected as the U.S. Armed Forces representative in a race commemorating the 100th Anniversary of the King’s Cup.
 It would take place in England in early July.
 I’ll get into the history of that event in a minute.
 But first, I wanted to let you all know that of all the content I have published in the Navy Sports Nation so far, the material you are about to read has been the most fun to pull together.
 Here’s why . . .

 A Collaborative Effort

 The idea for this feature actually came from two of my classmates who were on the Navy Rowing team when we were at Annapolis.
 Scott “Gordie” Gordon and Tom Callahan are my collaborators on this piece.
 Both live in Virginia.
 Gordie resides in Chesapeake where he coaches a club rowing team, while Tom is not far away in Virginia Beach.

 Until I spoke with them, I was totally unaware of what the King’s Cup was or the fact that the Navy team was even representing our country.
 I remember thinking how much I respected those on the rowing team when I was at the Academy.
 I used to see them out on the water in some of the most miserable conditions.
 But my knowledge of the sport did not go much beyond what I saw in the Olympics every four years.
 So whether or not you know anything about this grueling but beautiful sport, stay with us.
 Because we are going to share some pretty cool stuff with you.